Greece Health Care and Vaccinations

 Members of the European Economic Area (EEA) and Switzerland are entitled to free emergency medical treatment providing they have a European Health Insurance Card (EHIC).

 Visitors from outside the EU are strongly advised to take out travel medical insurance before visiting Greece.
 Respective consulates and Athens-based embassies can help visitors find hospitals and doctors in Greece, should the need arise.
 Note that most Greek doctors speak basic English.
-If you plan to do any ‘extreme’ sports, such as scuba diving whilst on holiday, you should also look into extra insurance cover.
+If you plan to do any extreme sports, such as scuba diving while on holiday, you should also look into extra insurance cover.

 For minor problems, it may be sufficient to visit a pharmacy – pharmacists in Greece are highly qualified and can offer advice and medication for mild conditions.

-Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki), so that people from the islands and rural areas usually have to visit to the capital to see consultants and receive treatment for more serious ailments.
+Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki); people from the islands and rural areas usually travel to the capital to see consultants and receive treatment for more serious ailments.

 For emergencies, ring 166 (public ambulance).

 Tap water is drinkable in Athens and other cities – in fact, in areas where the local water is good, bars and restaurants are obliged by law to provide customers with glasses or jugs of tap water free of charge upon request.
-So don’t be ashamed to ask.
-However, visitors should be wary of drinking tap water in remote areas, and on many islands – even if the locals do it.
+However, visitors with a sensitive stomach should be wary of drinking tap water in remote areas and on many islands.
 Bottled water is widely available and prices are strictly controlled on the mainland and islands.
 Milk is pasteurised and dairy products are safe for consumption.
 Local meat, poultry, seafood, fruit and vegetables are considered safe to eat.